 Research Area: Developmental Science

-language development; word learning; language production; social cognition and language
+language development; word learning; language production; cognitive development

 2016 Senior Thesis Prize in Linguistics, Princeton University